Advanced Research Topics in E-Business (2025 Fall)

 Use of AI Tools

-ChatGPT, Google Gemini and other AI text generators are very good in paraphrasing.
+ChatGPT, Google Gemini, DeepSeek and other AI text generators are very good in paraphrasing.
 Using these tools to paraphrase your assignments and project reports are highly encouraged.

-You are allowed to use AI tools, like ChatGPT and Google Gemini, for your assignments and project reporting.
+You are allowed to use AI tools, like ChatGPT, Google Gemini and DeepSeek, for your assignments and project report.
 In the first step, you have to complete your assignment or the project report based upon your own writing.
 In the second step, you could use those AI tools to paraphrase the contents of your assignments and reports.